Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Multiplicity of Bank Values and Self-Fulfilling Defaults

 Suppose Bank 2 and Bank 1's outside investments yield $p_2=1-\varepsilon$ and $p_1=1$, respectively.
 Since Bank 2 has no other assets, it must default in any equilibrium.
 Bank 1's outside investments are not quite enough to pay back its liabilities, but a small repayment from Bank 2 would be enough to ensure its solvency.
-Suppose Bank 2's bankruptcy costs are small if Bank 1 is solvent, $\beta_2(\mathbf{V},\mathbf{p}) = \varepsilon\mathbbm{1}\{V_1\geq 0\}$, but large if it is not, $\beta_2(\mathbf{V},\mathbf{p}) = \mathbbm{1}\{V_1< 0\}$.
+Suppose Bank 2's failure costs are small if Bank 1 is solvent, $\beta_2(\mathbf{V},\mathbf{p}) = \varepsilon\mathbbm{1}\{V_1\geq 0\}$, but large if it is not, $\beta_2(\mathbf{V},\mathbf{p}) = \mathbbm{1}\{V_1< 0\}$.
 There exist two equilibria despite the absence of cycles in the network.
 In the first equilibrium, Bank 1 remains solvent and Bank 2 incurs a small cost, and thus repays $D_{12}(\mathbf{V}) = 1-2\varepsilon$ to Bank 1 (which then indeed has enough assets to be solvent).
 In the second equilibrium, Bank 1 defaults and Bank 2 incurs a large cost and repays nothing to Bank 1.

-One can extend Proposition \ref{uniqueV} to take into account such fire-sale cycles that arise under more general bankruptcy costs.
+One can extend Proposition \ref{uniqueV} to take into account such fire-sale cycles that arise under more general failure costs.
+To do so, the network must be augmented to account for all the ways a bank's value can influence another's.
+That is, it must feature an edge from bank $i$ to $j$ whenever $j$'s failure costs $\beta_j(\cdot, \mathbf{p})$ vary with $i$'s value $V_i$, even if $i$ has no obligation to $j$.
+If that augmented network has no cycles, then there exists a unique equilibrium for bank values.
+Otherwise, fire sales can generate equilibrium multiplicity even in the absence of cycles of liabilities, as illustrated above.

-For the remainder of the paper, we analyze the case in which, even if a bank has some money coming in, it cannot use that money to pay some of its debt until it is fully solvent.
-So $\beta_i(\textbf{V}, \mathbf{p})=p_i + d_i^A(\textbf{V})$ for each bank $i$.
-Such a requirement makes solvency more demanding: the set of defaulting banks can be strictly larger under this rule than when partial repayments are allowed.
-Nonetheless, this case provides the basic intuitions and insights without cluttering the calculations with partial payments.
-It also applies in practice when insolvency leads to delays in payments, which can lead to cascading delays and cycles, and thus at least to a temporary freeze.
+For the remainder of the paper, we analyze the extreme but illuminating case in which even if a bank has some money coming in it cannot use that money to pay some of its debt until it is fully solvent.
+In particular, we assume ``Full Bankruptcy Costs:''

+Under this specification for failure costs, the worst equilibrium for bank values arises whenever we take the timing of payments seriously.
+Indeed, the algorithm that finds the worst equilibrium starts by assuming everyone defaults, which here means that no one makes any debt payments.
+The only solvent banks are then those that are able to make their payments out even without receiving any payments in.
+This first wave of payments might enable other banks to meet their obligations, etc, and iterating on this yields the worst equilibrium for bank values.
+Hence this assumption applies in practice when insolvency leads to delays in payments, which can lead to cascading delays and cycles, and thus at least to a temporary freeze.